-• There is no pest control program in place for fixed location storage area(s).
+- There is no documented pest control program in place for fixed location storage area(s). - Written program does not resemble what is happening in practice at all.

-4.08.04a: Are pest control devices located away from items and/or equipment used in the harvesting process (e.g., packing material, cartons, clamshells, re-usable containers, disinfectants, grading/packing tables, RPCs, harvesting equipment, etc.), and poisonous rodent bait traps are not used inside the storage areas?
+4.08.04a: Are pest control devices located away from items and/or equipment used in the harvesting process (e.g., packing material, cartons, clamshells, re-usable containers, disinfectants, grading/packing tables, RPCs, harvesting equipment, etc.), and poisonous bait stations are not used inside the storage areas?

 Total compliance (5 points): Pest control devices should be located away from items or equipment with food contact surfaces to prevent any physical or microbial contamination.
-Poisonous rodent bait traps should not be used inside any storage areas.
+Poisonous bait stations should not be used inside any storage areas.
 Care should be taken to place pest control devices in such a manner that they do not pose a threat of contaminating product, packing or raw materials.
 This includes the following restrictions:

-- There should be no domestic fly sprays used within the storage areas. - Block bait as opposed to grain and pellet bait should be used (except for the external use of National Organic Program approved materials). - If used, insect light traps (ILTs), electrical fly killers (EFKs) or pheromone traps should be regularly cleaned out (kept free from a build-up of insects and debris).
+- There should be no domestic fly sprays used within the storage areas. - Block bait or soft, pouch-style bait as opposed to grain and pellet bait should be used (except for the external use of National Organic Program approved materials). - If used, insect light traps (ILTs), electrical fly killers (EFKs) or pheromone traps should be regularly cleaned out (kept free from a build-up of insects and debris).
 Sticky type ILTs should be monitored at least monthly and the sticky board replaced if ineffective.
-ILTs that use sticking as opposed to zapping methods (EFKs) are preferred. - If used, insect light traps or electric fly killers should not be placed above or in close proximity (10 feet, 3 meters) to product, food contact surfaces, equipment, or packaging material. - If used, insect light trap bulbs should be replaced at least every 12 months (this should be recorded), or as more frequently if directed by manufacturers. - No fly swatters should be evident in the storage areas. - No bait should be found outside of bait stations.
+ILTs that use sticking as opposed to zapping methods (EFKs) are preferred. - If used, insect light traps or electric fly killers should not be placed above or in close proximity (10 feet,

+3 meters) to product, food contact surfaces, equipment, or packaging material.